Lockheed MC-130: Combat Shadow/Talon II losses

 Combat Shadow 66-0213 (Ditka 03) was lost when it flew into a mountain top in eastern Afghanistan on 13 February 2002.
 Assigned to the 9th SOS, the aircraft was refueling an MH-47E helicopter on a CSAR mission when it was forced to make an emergency climb in poor visibility to escape a box canyon in the mountainous terrain.
 The MC-130P ran out of climb performance and crash-landed wheels-up in deep snow.
 The aircraft was a total loss but the crew of eight survived with relatively minor injuries.

 Combat Talon II 84-0475, assigned to the 15th SOS, was lost in a takeoff crash on 12 June 2002, near Gardez, Afghanistan.
 During a night exfiltration mission of two Special Forces soldiers from a landing strip at the Sardeh Band dam, the Talon crashed less than three miles from the airstrip shortly after takeoff.
 Conflicting reports point to overweight cargo and windshear as possible causes.
 The Talon's two loadmasters and a passenger were killed.
-According to Steve Coll in his 2018 book Directorate S, this C-130 was actually blown up by Taliban or Al-Qaeda guerrillas while sitting on a runway.
-The Pentagon released a false story about the incident to downplay the dangers of Afghanistan.

 Combat Talon II 90-0161, also of the 15th SOS, crashed into Monte Perucho, south of Caguas, Puerto Rico, during a training mission on 7 August 2002, killing all ten aboard.
 The Talon was flying a terrain-following night mission in blowing rain and fog, along a low level route commonly used by the Puerto Rico Air National Guard.
 The crew misinterpreted and disregarded terrain obstacle warnings.

-Combat Talon II 85-0012 was severely damaged during a landing accident at Mosul, Iraq, on 29 December 2004.
-The 15th SOS aircraft was on a resupply mission and struck a repair trench dug into the runway while still at 80 knots, shearing off part of its landing gear and partially separating its left wing from the fuselage.
-The trench was part of a U.S. Army construction project and a Notice To Airmen (NOTAM) warning had not been filed by the airfield or disseminated to the aircrew, despite a safety hazard report filed in the week previous by another aircrew.
-No fatalities occurred but the aircraft was destroyed by explosive demolition to prevent its classified equipment from being compromised.
+Combat Talon II 85-0012 was severely damaged during a landing accident at Qayyarah-West Air Base, south of Mosul, Iraq, on 29 December 2004.
+The 15th SOS aircraft was on a resupply mission and struck an open trench that was part of repairs to the runway while still at 80 knots, shearing off its landing gear and much of its lower fuselage, and partially separating its left wing from the fuselage.
+The trench was part of a U.S. Army project to repair damage to the runway from prior bombing by allied forces.
+A Notice To Airmen (NOTAM) warning had not been filed by the airfield or disseminated to the aircrew, despite a safety hazard report filed in the week previous by another aircrew.
+No fatalities occurred and classified equipment was salvaged before the aircraft was destroyed by explosive demolition due to the airframe being unrepairable.

 A Combat Talon II of the 7th SOS, 87-0127 (Wrath 11), crashed during a terrain-following-and-avoidance night training exercise on 31 March 2005, near Rovie, in the Drizez Mountains in southeast Albania, 60 miles southeast of Tirana.
 The Talon had taken off from Tirana-Rinas Airport 20 minutes before and was one of two flying at 300 ft AGL at a reduced power setting.
-An investigation revealed that the plane stalled attempting to clear terrain following the crew's "loss of situational awareness."
+An investigation revealed that the plane stalled attempting to clear terrain following the crew's "loss of situational awareness".
 All nine crew members aboard were killed.